-- 272. This option would align SMC procedures more closely with those for LBC and planning permission by allowing the Welsh Ministers to: - grant retrospective consent for unauthorised works; - refuse to consider repeat applications for works that have previously been refused; and - determine the most appropriate means by which any dispute can be heard by an independent person before an SMC application is determined. - 273.
+- 286. This option would align SMC procedures more closely with those for LBC and planning permission by allowing the Welsh Ministers to: - grant retrospective consent for unauthorised works; - refuse to consider repeat applications for works that have previously been refused; and - choose the most appropriate means to receive representations before an SMC application is determined. - 287.
 The option would also allow the Welsh Ministers greater flexibility in authorising proposed works, chiefly for small-scale repair or improved management.
 Although it will bring some savings, its key benefit is that it will permit the authorisation of beneficial works in instances where an otherwise willing owner does not wish to engage in the bureaucracy of a formal SMC application.

-274. Option1 continues the existing arrangements, which are largely fit for purpose despite the fact that the procedures have effectively remained unchanged for 35 years.
+288. Option1 continues the existing arrangements, which are largely fit for purpose despite the fact that the procedures have effectively remained unchanged for

+35 years.
 Option 2 is, however, the preferred option as it will help to modernise some elements of the SMC process and align them more closely with current arrangements for the parallel processes of LBC and planning permission.

-Current Fut ture Comment
+Current ture Comment

 costs Costs Savings

 The Welsh Government N/A £504 per annum Electronic and simplified SMC process

 N/A £172 per annum Retrospective SMC

 N/A £200 (one-off cost) Guidance revisions

 Owners N/A £360 per annum Simplified SMC procedure